Denmark Diet: The Good, The Bad And The Ugly

 As a rule, people who live in Denmark tend to enrich their diet with healthy fats and proteins which results in lower carbohydrate intake.
 They usually consume less meat and more fish, especially fatty fish, like salmon.
 If they eat meat, they usually opt for lean cuts of high quality meat.

 The Denmark diet also includes fresh fruits and berries, which people usually have as their snacks.
 They are rich in antioxidants and could significantly lower your risks of numerous diseases (2, 8).
 Root vegetables, like potatoes, carrots, and parsnip are also an important part of this diet.
 The Danes also tend to eat rye bread, as it is nutrient-dense and contains magnesium, iron, B-complex vitamins and high amounts of fiber, which can support your heart health (4).
 The Denmark diet also includes nuts and seeds.

 What is the Denmark diet?

 Of course, you can stick to the eating habits, which are popular among the Danes.
 However, there is also a 13-day Denmark meal plan, which gains popularity among the growing amount of people.
-The idea of the diet centers around a 600 calories per day rule.
-It is quite a low amount and following it for more than 13 days with take a massive toll on your health.
-The diet restricts your protein, fiber, carb and sugar intake.
+The idea of the diet centers around a 600 calories per day rule, mostly coming from high-protein and low-calorie food items.
+It is quite a low energy diet and following it for more than 13 days could take a massive toll on your health.
+The diet restricts your protein, fiber, fat, carbohydrate and sugar intake.
 Because of possible nutrient deficiency, the dieters also have to take vitamin supplements.
 Moreover, it is important to drink approximately 2 liters of water a day.